DLLDN/DLLDN/Data Analysis Projects/AML Transaction Monitoring/README.md

 - **Whether there had been any third party involvement** | *InvolvementID*, *TransactionID*, *AccountID*, *CustomerID*, *ThirdPartyName*, *RelationshipType*, *JustificationProvided*, *RiskLevel*;
 - **Potential alerts with any of the customers** | *AlertID*, *TransactionID*, *AccountID*, *CustomerID*, *AlertType*, *AlertDate*, *Resolved*, *AssignedTo*.

 The areas covered in the tables relate to real AML concepts and risks and act to simulate areas AML professionals would investigate.
+As you can see, some column attributes such as Customer_ID appear in multiple tables.
 Many of the areas relate to [Financial Action Task Force (FATF) recommendation 10](https://www.fatf-gafi.org/content/dam/fatf-gafi/recommendations/FATF%20Recommendations%202012.pdf.coredownload.inline.pdf), which focuses on the need to investigate potential suspicious transactions and scrutinize documentation and information provided by a customer.